Stack for Agencies

 When clients see the output, check:

-Some tools allow white-label; others do not.
-Factor this into tool selection for client-facing work.
+Some tools allow white-label; others don't.
+Factor this in for any client-facing work.

 Per-Client vs. Flat-Rate Tool Costs

 Per-client — Cost scales with client count.
 Good when each client has dedicated resources.
-Can be expensive at scale.
+Can get expensive.

 Flat-rate — One cost regardless of clients.
 Good when you share capacity.
 Watch for usage limits.